The Seven Lamps and Two Olive Trees

 Jesus Christ builds the Church from start to finish.

-“Moreover the word of the Lord came to me, saying: ““The hands of Zerubbabel Have laid the foundation of this temple; His hands shall also finish it.
-Then you will know That the Lord of hosts has sent Me to you.”
+“Moreover the word of the Lord came to me, saying: ““The hands of Zerubbabel Have laid the foundation of this temple; His hands will also finish it.
+Then you will know that the Lord of hosts has sent Me to you.”
 Zechariah 4:8-9

 We rejoice to see the plum line of Jesus Christ.